Sell your old mobiles

 To be on the safe side, before using an old-mobile-buying company, take the following steps:

-Read reviews on sites like Trustpilot and Reevoo.
+Read reviews on sites such as Trustpilot and Reevoo.

 Have a look for people's opinions on Facebook and Twitter.